nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 ## How to Represent "No Known Allergies" ##
 When there is a positive statement that the patient has "No known allergies" then no coded structure is sent.
 Please refer to the [Allergy and Adverse Reactions](explore_allergies_and_adverse_reactions.html) section for how to send the information as narrative text.

+## How to Represent "No Known Allergies" ##
+<br/>First option: Send coded 'No Known Allergies' .Generic issue of handling negation, Initial Proposal :if there are active allergy records , these positive presence of allergies should not be sent with 'No Known Allergies'.
+Other option is to use the list resource and use 'EmptyReason' to send No Known Allergy as text.
 ## Allergy List Item Example ##

 Example to show an allergy list.